Education Benchmarks and Levels of Preparation

 Recommendation process from Level One to Level Two:

-For each student enrolled in EDU 275 (considered the capstone class at Level One), the CRC in coordination with the Education and Behavioral Sciences Office will review evidence and artifacts related to the required benchmarks for Level One.
+For each student enrolled in EDU 275 (considered the capstone class at Level One) or EDU 245 (for transfer/dual credit students who have already taken EDU 275 prior to first semester at WSC), the CRC in coordination with the Education and Behavioral Sciences Office will review evidence and artifacts related to the required benchmarks for Level One.
 Based on that evidence, one of the following numerical ratings will be assigned to the potential candidate and will be forwarded to the Professional Progress Committee (PPC) for consideration:

-• Rating is #3: Students who are rated as #3 by the CRC do not exhibit qualities necessary to remain in educator preparation based on existing evidence which will be provided to the PPC.
-The PPC reviews the #3 ratings from the CRC to determine if a recommendation for removal from the program should be made to the dean.
+• Rating is #0: Not Recommended for Admission to Program.
+Students who are rated as #0 by the CRC do not exhibit qualities necessary to remain in educator preparation based on existing evidence which will be provided to the PPC.
+The PPC reviews the #0 ratings from the CRC to determine if a recommendation for removal from the program should be made to the Dean and referred for Career Counseling.

 Students who meet all Level One benchmarks and receive PPC approval for candidacy will be allowed to take Level 300 or 400 EDU and SPD classes and/or MUS 411 and 412.